komsan-k/IO-engineering/esp32/README.md

 These capabilities allow an ESP32 to read sensors, process data, control actuators, and communicate with other devices or Internet services.

-## Information Provided by ESP32.net
+## Information

-The website acts mainly as a directory and reference collection for the ESP32 ecosystem.
+The part acts mainly as a directory and reference collection for the ESP32 ecosystem.
 Its resources include:

 - ESP32 chips, modules, and development boards
 - Board photographs and pinout diagrams